Wolev/GoogleNotes/README.md

 # Google Notes

-Here are my jupyter notebook and useful files from the Automating with Python Google Certification.
+Here are my jupyter notebooks and useful files from the Automating with Python Google Certification.